kylelang/Introduction-to-R/README.md

 1. You will need access to the contents of this repository on your local machine.

    - If you're familiar with Git, you can clone this repository.
    - If you are not familiar with Git, you can download a ZIP archive of this repository's current contents via the `Download ZIP` option in the drop-down menu triggered by the green `Code` button at the top of this page.

+      - Extract the contents of this ZIP archive to a convenient location on your computer.
+	  - We will be running the course out of this directory.
+	  - Do not move any of the contents.

-1. You will also need to have `R` installed on your computer as well as some convenient way of working with `R` (e.g., `RStudio`).
+2. You will also need to have `R` installed on your computer as well as some convenient way of working with `R` (e.g., `RStudio`).

    - It will also be helpful to install the necessary add-on packages before the course begins.

 ### Installing R & RStudio